 About the Spatial Futures Fellowship

-Welcome to the Spatial Futures Fellowship, where we're shaping a more just future for housing, land, and communities.
 Space and place are political, and for too long, they have been structured in ways that limit the resources and possibilities available for Black, Brown, and Indigenous communities.
-That’s because this country was set up from the beginning to secure housing, land, and generational wealth for some, while many others — disproportionately Black, Indigenous and people of color — have been displaced, disenfranchised, redlined, or otherwise locked out of housing opportunities
+That’s because this country was set up from the beginning to secure housing, land, and generational wealth for some, while many others — disproportionately Black, Indigenous, and people of color — have been displaced, disenfranchised, redlined, or otherwise locked out of housing opportunities.

-In 2024, the Spatial Futures Fellowship brings together 11 leaders from across the country who are working to advance reparative spatial justice in their communities.
-Discover more about the fellowship below and stay tuned for upcoming opportunities to apply to be part of future cohorts.
+In 2024, SFF Cohort 1 includes 10 leaders from across the country who are working to advance reparative spatial justice in their communities.

 Why Does Reparative Spatial Justice Matter?

 No matter where we come from or where we live, we should all be able to have a safe and stable place to come home to.
-Yet, too many have denied this basic human need.
+Yet, too many have been denied this basic human need.
 In order to transform this reality, we need to address historical and persistent spatial injustices, especially related to housing, land use, and environmental disparities.
 A reparative spatial justice approach aims to repair these historical wrongs, recognize and rectify systemic racism, and restructure the American landscape to serve all communities equitably.

 Today, leaders are seeding new policies and programs to grow this future in rural towns and big cities alike — from efforts for land rematriation to Indigenous communities, to campaigns for housing reparations and removing racist deed restrictions, to land restoration and restitution projects addressing environmental injustice and gentrification.
 These communities not only seek redress for past injustices, but to be the architects of their futures — where homes and land are for the people, instead of commodities to be bought and sold.